Contents

 Research Keywords: Innate immunity, complement, pregnancy, cancer, neuroinflammation, infection, allergy

-About the Special Issue
+About the Special lssue

 The complement regulators control over-activation of complement pathways and inflammatory responses.
-Thus, dysregulation of complement system can disturb normal physiological activities and could lead to several pathological conditions such as atypical hemolytic uremic syndrome (aHUS), C3 glomerulopathy (C3G), paroxysmal nocturnal hemoglobinuria (PNH), Alzheimer's syndrome, schizophrenia, macular degeneration, Crohn's disease and also adverse pregnancy cases such as Preeclampsia.
-Overactivation of the complement system has been characterized in severe COVID-19 cases.
+Thus, dysregulation of the complement system can disturb normal physiological activities and could lead to several pathological conditions such as atypical hemolytic uremic syndrome (aHUS), C3 glomerulopathy (C3G), paroxysmal nocturnal hemoglobinuria (PNH), Alzheimer's syndrome, schizophrenia, macular degeneration, Crohn's disease, and also adverse pregnancy cases such as Preeclampsia.
+Over-activation of the complement system has been characterized in severe COVID-19 cases.
 Recent studies have also highlighted the association between genetic variations in complement components and regulators, and chronic and infectious diseases.

-This special issue will highlight various aspects of complement mediated human diseases and the mechanisms of complement regulation which are crucial for understanding disease pathology and its related therapies.
+This special issue will highlight various aspects of complement-mediated human diseases and the mechanisms of complement regulation, which are crucial for understanding disease pathology and its related therapies.

 Keywords: The complement system, diseases pathology and therapies, innate and adaptive immunity